EpsilonsQc/EpsilonsQc.github.io/README.md

 	- Fades to a solid color either at the top of bottom (which is used to fill the empty space above or below your image).

-	Now, there are two ways to use it: with CSS, or with Sass:
+	How to use it with CSS:

-	CSS:

 		Look for this line in css/style.css (line 108 as of this writing):

 			background: #348cb2 url("images/bg.jpg") bottom left;

-		and use it to set the page background color, URL, and placement of your image.
+		And use it to set the page background color, URL, and placement of your image.
 It should be as close to 1500px wide as you can get it.

 ## Credits: